 Some can be given just as is.
 But others, like the foods, will need packaging.
 I find a simple fold-over type baggie works great.
 To seal, I simply take a wide rectangle of construction paper, fold it in half the long way, place the baggie top between the two halves and staple.
 Then my kids can address, sign, and sticker-up the paper.
 Check the picture for a better idea.

-Of course, this year, there’s not shortage of Frozen and Olaf Valentine’s ideas.
-A few of my favorites are these Wanna Build a Snowman and Melted Olaf treats.
+If your kids are into Frozen, here are few of my favorite Olaf-themed ideas: Wanna Build a Snowman and Melted Olaf treats.
 But a baggie full of Warm Hugs is adorable too as is You Melt My Frozen Heart.

 Valentine’s Marshmallow Pops: You can find lollipop sticks at any craft store and some grocery stores.
 Plain marshmallows would work just fine with these super easy and yummy treats.